linus-dev/XDJ-CDJ-Compatibility/README.md

 About
 -----
-Tool for testing your audio files compatibility with XDJs and CDJs.
+Tool for testing your audio files compatibility with XDJs and CDJs using Mutagen.

 Usage
 -----------